architecture-building-systems/CityEnergyAnalyst/docs/guide_about_files_generated.rst

 :File Names: ``DiscOp_<BUILDINGNAME>_result.csv``
 :Rewritten:  Not rewritten
 :Origin:     They are being shipped along with the reference case
-:Notes:      All the files are saved in ``csv`` format.
-Each of these files has 14 rows (including header)
+:Notes:      All the files have 14 rows (including header)
-             and 16 columns (including one for index) with the following names:
+             It has one column for index and 15 columns corresponding to the following fields:

 - ``Annualized Investment Costs [CHF]``
 - ``Best configuration``